gpillon/k4all/README.md

 # k4all ISO

 The `k4all` ISO provides a pre-configured Fedora CoreOS environment tailored for Kubernetes home servers and virtual machines.
 This ISO includes also essential tools and services for k8s, Calico networking, the metrics server, Logical Volume Manager (LVM), and NGINX as an Ingress controller.
+There is also a small [Wiki](https://github.com/gpillon/k4all/wiki) with some common useful stuff.

 ## Overview